stintosestudios/forFrame/README.md

 ### scene.renderFrame

 Render a single given frame.
 You must inject a canvas first in order to use this, you can also give an appendRender and z index value that is useful for displaying additional information.
-Just like forFrame methods you can access the state via the tis keyword.
+Just like forFrame methods you can access the state via the this keyword.

 ```js
     scene.renderFrame(function(ctx){